-The majority of Parks Township includes three named geologic formations inside the boundaries of the township.
-The majority of the township is located within the Conemaugh Group.
-The Conemaugh group splits into two different formations.
-The Glenshaw is lower and older.
-The Casselman is younger and higher.
+The Geology of Parks Township includes three named geologic formations inside the boundaries of the township.
+The majority of the township is located within a geologic group named the Conemaugh.
+The Conemaugh Group consists of two unique formations.
+The Glenshaw, which is lower and older. and the Casselman, which is younger and higher.
 Parks Township rocks are all Pennsylvanian in age, being mostly older than 300 million years of age.
 I am still performing further research to determine more accurate ages for locales.

 Synclines and Anticlines

 While you can see a hill or valley over terrain, the formation geology below also rolls independently of what can be seen above the ground.
 A syncline is a fold that has dropped in elevation while an anticline is a fold that has risen.
 These broad dips and rises in the formations makes using straight elevation difficult for figuring out formation later locations.

 Parks Township Formation Geology

 There are several articles below that talk about local formations.
 These formations are groups of rock layers that make up the local bedrock.
 There are several correlations you can find with layers over great distances.
 The Ames Limestone as shown on the map below can also be found all the way over in the state of Ohio.
 It is made up of the same material and is there due to the same geologic process, in that case being the Ames Sea.

 Published Articles about Local Geology Formations